OKAY FIRST I WANT TO SAY FOR THOSE WHO SAY THAT IMPERIALS DO NOT EXIST- GET REAL. GET

 businesses as well as the breeding world.

-by.
+hard to come by.
 They don't happen with every litter.
-If you are really determined to
+If you are really

 Imperial females are NEVER bred.
 They are just too small.
 It